-- Introduction to micro-economics - Electricity industry market structure and competition - Efficient short-term operation of an electricity industry - Efficient investment in generation and consumption assets - Managing intertemporal price risk - Managing inter-locational price risk - Market power in electricity markets - Efficient investment in network assets and incentive mechanism
+- Introduction to micro-economics - Electricity industry market structure and competition - Efficient short-term operation of an electricity industry - Efficient investment in generation and consumption assets - Managing intertemporal price risk - Managing inter-locational price risk - Market power in electricity markets - Efficient investment in network assets and incentive mechanism - Regression analysis and forecasting (If time allows.)

-For detailed list of topics, please see the table of contents of the two textbooks (Textbook A and B) introduced as the references for this course.
+For a detailed list of topics, please see the table of contents of the two textbooks (Textbook A and B) introduced as the references for this course.